Our Mission & Vision

 Serving all ages, all family situations, all seasons of life, and a wide variety of interests, the Ministries at LUMC offer opportunities to connect, serve, and fellowship in whatever context you are looking for!

 The Children’s Church at LUMC is led by Lisa Perkins, who holds a Masters in Education and previously served as an Elementary School teacher.
 Children’s Ministries are active year round, and serve infants-12yrs old.
-Sunday School for ages 3-12 every Sunday at 9am, and Nursery is available every Sunday for ages 0-3.
+Sunday School for ages 3-12 every Sunday from 9:45-10:45 am, and Nursery is available every Sunday for ages 0-3.
 Year round offerings include all kinds of gatherings and activities like movie nights, sprinkler parties, holiday celebrations, craft parties, pageants, and summer camps!
 Interested in getting your child involved, or volunteering in the Children’s Church?
 Reach out to Lisa Perkins for more info!

 The extensive and diverse music offerings at LUMC has a place for everyone!
 Serving a variety of interests and settings, the Music Program under Dr. David Kates encourages and nurtures musicians of all ages and experience levels to praise God with joyful sounds.
 From the Rainbow Express Children’s Choir, to the Crossfire Youth Choir, to the adult Chancel and Jubilation Choirs, Handbell Ensembles, community musicals, and extra opportunities in worship, we welcome you to join us, lift your voice, and make a joyful noise!
 Please reach out to Dr. David Kates to find the best spot for you in our Music Ministries.